jessekreger/fragmented_populations/README.md

 # Please direct questions to Jesse Kreger (jessekre@usc.edu)

 ### Overview
 This repository contains code used in the analysis of mutant evolution in fragemented populations.
-All code is written in Mathematica (version 12.0.0.0).
+Code is written in Mathematica (version 12.0.0.0) and C++.
 Data used in the analysis is included in the file (experimental data.xlsx).

 ### Requirements
  - Mathematica
+ - C++

 ### Contributors
 <a href="https://github.com/maclean-lab/ModelingMDSCs/graphs/contributors">